sailfish009/openstructure/modules/img/alg/doc/alg.rst

-:mod:`img.alg` - Image Processing Algorithms
+:mod:`~ost.img.alg` - Image Processing Algorithms
 ================================================================================

+.. module:: ost.img.alg
+  :synopsis: Image processing algorithms

 Usage of Image Algorithms
 --------------------------------------------------------------------------------

 Image algorithms are objects.
-To execute them, the algorithms are applied to an image by passing it to the :meth:`img.ImageHandle.Apply` or :meth:`img.ImageHandle.ApplyIP` method:
+To execute them, the algorithms are applied to an image by passing it to the :meth:`ost.img.ImageHandle.Apply` or :meth:`ost.img.ImageHandle.ApplyIP` method:

 .. code-block:: python